egembakelechi07/egembakelechi07/README.md

 ## Hi there👋
----
 I'm KC, A Backend developer based in Lagos, Nigeria.
 I build APIs and microservices, mostly in .NET.
 I like systems that are clean under the hood even when nobody's looking.
 ---
 Tools I Use
 - c# (ASP.NET)
 - Entity Framework Core
 - PostgreSQL

 ---
 What i'm currently working on
-DevLog: A personal clean architectrure WebAPI i'm building from scratch to stay sharp for developers to log and track their activities.
+- DevLog: A personal clean architectrure WebAPI for developers to log and track their activities i'm building from scratch to stay sharp

 ---
 Fun Fact
 - I'm a casual PUBG Gamer and i love watching anime